Abdulloh06/Abdulloh06/README.md

 - 👋 Hi, I’m Abdulloh
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning flutter framework
+- 🌱 I’m currently working as a Flutter developer
-- 💞️ I’m looking to
 - 📫 How to reach me abdulloxmuhammadjonov9@gmail.com

 <!---